kisswiki/kisswiki/src/code_editors/ki/README.md

 * Pick Keyboard
 ```

-`Space` - bindings shown at the bottom
+`space` - bindings shown at the bottom

 ```
 ╭────────┬───────┬──────────────────┬───────────────┬──────────┬───┬────────┬─────────────┬──────────┬─────────┬──────────╮